SafestHires Customer Agreement

 3. PAYMENT REQUIREMENTS/COLLECTION:

 Subscriber agrees to pay SafestHires, Inc. all charges for services rendered to Subscriber.
 This shall include SafestHires’ service fees plus any government or third-party surcharges / fees required to fulfill orders.
-Pricing will be firm for one-year, unless other stipulated in writing, except for any government or third-party surcharges/fee increases that are passed on to SafestHires, Inc..
-Subscriber agrees to pay all applicable charges within thirty (30) days after receiving a SafestHires, Inc. invoice.
+Pricing will be firm for one-year, except for any government or third-party surcharge/fee increases that are passed on to SafestHires, Inc. Subscriber agrees to pay all applicable charges within thirty (30) days after receiving a SafestHires, Inc. invoice.
 If you pay via ACH, e-Check, wire transfer or other electronic means, you must send a remittance notice by email to email@example.com on the date you issue payment.
-If the remittance notice has not been received within 60 days following the date the invoice was issued, this may result in your account privileges being revoked until we receive the remittance notice.
+If the remittance notice has not been received within 60 days following the date the invoice was issued, this may result in your account privileges being suspended until we receive the remittance notice.
 All monetary obligations to SafestHires, Inc. for services rendered which are past due fifteen (15) days or more may, at the election of SafestHires, Inc., bear interest at the rate of fifteen percent 15% per annum.
 If your invoice becomes 60 days past due, and your account has been secured with a debit or credit card, you grant permission to SafestHires to charge the card on file for any unpaid balance on the 60th day past due, or any time thereafter.
 Invalid cards will result in temporary account suspension until the card has been updated.
 If your account is not secured with a payment card and your account reaches 60 days past due, your account access may be suspended until payment is received.
 In the event that external collections or legal action is necessary to obtain the payment of any monetary obligations to SafestHires, Inc., the Subscriber shall be liable to SafestHires, Inc. for all related collection costs and reasonable attorneys’ fees incurred by SafestHires, Inc.

 4. COMPLIANCE WITH THE FAIR CREDIT REPORTING ACT: